ManaSaleh/EDA-and-Classification-Pipeline/README.md

-Here's a professional and concise **README.md** for your repository:

----

 # **EDA and Classification Pipeline**

 This repository contains a structured pipeline for Exploratory Data Analysis (EDA), data preprocessing, feature encoding, scaling/normalization, and building classification models using Logistic Regression, SVM, and KNN.
 The repository is designed for binary classification tasks and is adaptable to various datasets.